SwiftStrike24/Crypto-Converter-app/implementation.md

 *   **Window Position Memory:** Likely uses `electron-store` or a similar mechanism (or custom `localStorage` access from main) to save and restore window bounds.
 *   **Focus/Blur Handling:** Manages window appearance based on focus state.

 ### 8.3.
-Auto-Updates (`src/electron/main.ts` and update-related modules)
+Auto-Updates (`src/electron/updateHandler.ts`, `src/services/updateService.ts`)

 *   Integrates with Cloudflare R2 for update distribution.
 *   Checks for new versions by comparing the current app version with the latest version available on R2.
 *   Uses semantic versioning for comparison.
-*   Handles download and installation of updates, potentially using `electron-updater` concepts or a custom implementation.
+*   Handles the download of the update package and launches the graphical installer.
-*   Supports both direct updates and browser-based downloads if direct update fails.
+*   Supports both direct in-app updates and fallback browser-based downloads.

 ## 9. Configuration